 Measure and Cut Your Fabric

-Hem the Edges of the Fabric
+Hem the Edges

-The beauty is you don't have to sew to create your hem!
-Work your way around the outside edge of the tree skirt, then do the edge of the slit, and the inside circle.
+"Hem" is sort of a loose term in this case because you're not actually hemming the fabric edges.
+Instead, use hem tape along the edges of the tree skirt, which allows you to fold the fabric over to create a hem.
+Work your way around the outside edge of the tree skirt, then do the edge of the slit and the inside circle.
 Take your time and work slowly.
-The hem might not be perfect, but that's okay; you're going to be covering it with a decorative trim anyway.
+The hem might not be perfect, but that's OK—you're going to be covering it with decorative trim.

-Apply Your Trim
+Apply the Trim

 You can use pom pom fringe, regular pom poms, or even felted pom poms! —depending on what look you're going for.
 Here, use hot glue to affix different sized pom poms to the bottom edge of the tree skirt.